chefaraga123/Personal-Website/public/articles/Introduction_Zks_Gaming.md

 A typical, applied examples of a zero knowledge arrangement is being able to prove that you're over a certain age without revealing your actual age.

-~~Zero-knowledge is an umbrella term to a type of cryptography where a statement about some knowledge can be verified as either true or false without the verifier knowing what the thing itself is.~~

 The typical setup is of a **prover** and a **verifier**.
 - **Provers generate proofs**
 - **Verifiers verify proofs**

-What this specifically means, the prover is an entity who is interested demonstrating the validity of a statement, and a verifier is an entity which can verify whether the statement underlying the proof is true or false.
+What this specifically means: the prover is an entity who is interested demonstrating the validity of a statement, and a verifier is an entity which can verify whether the statement underlying the proof is true or false.

 There are two types of zero knowledge proofs: interactive proofs and non-interactive proofs.
 In the context of blockchain we are typically most interested in non-interactive proofs, the most discussed type being **SNARKs**, which I'll come onto later.